Starrcade '91: Battlebowl – The Lethal Lottery: Event

 The first match was between the team of Michael Hayes and Tracy Smothers and the team of Marcus Bagwell and Jimmy Garvin.
 The match started back and forth until Smothers missed an elbow drop on Bagwell.
 Garvin tagged in, and performed a back body drop.
 Bagwell tagged in, and performed a diving crossbody.
 Hayes came in, and attacked Garvin and Bagwell.
 Hayes and Garvin argued as Smothers performed a scoop slam, and attempted a splash.
 Bagwell raised his knees, and pinned Smothers after a fisherman suplex to win the match.

 The second match was between the team of Steve Austin and Rick Rude and the team of Van Hammer and Big Josh.
 Late in the match, Hammer and Josh had the advantage with Hammer performed a flying shoulder block to Austin.
 Rude tagged in, undetected by Hammer.
 After Hammer performed a back body drop to Austin, Rude performed a Rude Awakening to Hammer, and pinned him to win the match.

 The third match was between the team of Larry Zbyszko and El Gigante and the team of Dustin Rhodes and Richard Morton.
 Late in the match, Rhodes had the advantage over Zbyszko with a corner clothesline and a hip toss.
 Rhodes attempted a bulldog, but Zbyszko pushed him off.
 Gigante tagged in, and Zbyszko gave him orders.
 This caused Gigante to throw Zbyszko in, and he sent Zbyszko into a double dropkick by Rhodes and Morton.
 Rhodes then pinned Zbyszko to win the match.

 The fourth match was between the team of Diamond Dallas Page and Mike Graham and the team of Bill Kazmaier and Jushin Thunder Liger.
 Kazmaier had the advantage over Page with a gutwrench powerbomb.
 Page fought back after Kazmaier missed a diving headbutt, and applied the camel clutch.
 Liger tagged in, and performed a spinning heel kick to Page.
 Liger and Kazmaier had the advantage.
 After Liger performed a moonsault to Graham, Page and Kazmaier came in.
 Graham and Page were sent into each other, and Liger pinned Page after an aided crossbody to win the match.

-The fifth match was between the team of Lex Luger and Arn Anderson (accompanied by Luger's manager Harley Race) and the team of Terrance Taylor and The Z-Man.
-Taylor and The Z-Man had the early advantage until Race tripped The Z-Man, and Anderson performed a DDT.
-Luger and Anderson had the advantage over The Z-Man until Taylor tagged in, and attacked Luger and Anderson.
+The fifth match was between the team of Lex Luger and Arn Anderson (accompanied by Luger's manager Harley Race) and the team of Terrance Taylor and "Z-Man" Tom Zenk.
+Taylor and The Z-Man had the early advantage until Race tripped Z-Man, and Anderson performed a DDT.
+Luger and Anderson had the advantage over Z-Man until Taylor tagged in, and attacked Luger and Anderson.
 Taylor had the advantage, and performed a gutwrench powerbomb to Luger.
 As Taylor ran into the ropes, Anderson attacked him with his knee, and Luger pinned him after an Attitude Adjustment to win the match.